protoxyz/template-accelerate/README.md

+# Protocol Starter Basic

+This is an official Protocol starter turborepo, containing an API, a web app, and a database.

 ![alt text](https://github.com/protoxyz/starter-basic/blob/main/ss.png?raw=true)

-# Protocol Starter

-This is an official Protocol starter turborepo.

 ## What's inside?